 The gay community in the city has known many challenges over the past three decades, linked to the Aids epidemic that ravaged its ranks from the 1980s, silently at first, and then more loudly, along with the social ostracisation that it provoked.

-Years of efforts to spread safe-sex practices are being lost among a new generation, which grew up after the arrival of Aids, leading doctors to warn that HIV rates and sexually-transmitted diseases cases are rising rapidly.
+Years of efforts to spread safe-sex practices are being lost among a new generation, which grew up after the arrival of Aids, leading doctors to warn that HIV rates and sexually-transmitted disease cases are rising rapidly.

-One in every eight gay men in London is HIV positive, compared with one in every 26 in the rest of the UK, while Lambeth has the highest prevalence of HIV of anywhere in the country, affecting 14 of every 1,000 people in the borough.
+One in every eight gay men in London is HIV positive, compared with one in every 26 in the rest of the UK, while Lambeth has the highest prevalence of HIV anywhere in the country, affecting 14 of every 1,000 people in the borough.

 CRIMES including RAPE

-A joint investigation by BuzzFeed News and Channel 4 Dispatches found that GHB, a drug used to heighten sexual pleasure, is regularly used to “sexually assault gay men” with footage of the rape broadcast live on the dark web.
+A joint investigation by BuzzFeed News and Channel 4 Dispatches found that GHB, a drug used to heighten sexual pleasure, is regularly used to “sexually assault gay men,” with footage of the rape broadcast live on the dark web.

 The documentary was partly based on a survey of 2,700 gay and bisexual men in Britain conducted earlier this year.

-“The scale of drugging and sexual assault and rape in our survey cannot be ignored,” said Patrick Strudwick, LGBT editor at BuzzFeed News, who reported the findings for the documentary, “Sex, Drugs and Murder: Channel 4 Dispatches”.
+“The scale of drugging and sexual assault and rape in our survey cannot be ignored,” said Patrick Strudwick, LGBT editor at BuzzFeed News, who reported the findings for the documentary, “Sex, Drugs, and Murder: Channel 4 Dispatches”.

 “The fact that [GHB] is being weaponized by rapists and murders should be of high alarm to the police and the government,” he told the Thomson Reuters Foundation by phone.

-Of the 2,700 men who responded to the documentary survey, half said they had passed out after taking GHB; 93% said they knew of someone who had done so.
+Of the 2,700 men who responded to the documentary survey, half said they had passed out after taking GHB; 93% said they knew someone who had done so.

 Adrian Hyyrylainen-Trett, a member of the LGBT advisory group to Britain’s Metropolitan Police, said that he had become comatose “10-12 times” after taking the drug.

-He said he was “pretty sure” he had been sexually assaulted under the influence of GHB, but had no proof.
+He said he was “pretty sure” he had been sexually assaulted under the influence of GHB but had no proof.